google/flatbuffers/docs/source/CppUsage.md

 format, or a tool that generates JSON, and if you can write a schema for it, this will provide you an easy way to use that data directly.

+(see the schema documentation for some specifics on the JSON format accepted).

 There are two ways to use text formats:

 ### Using the compiler as a conversion tool